PROFILE

 government control.
 Population growth,

-inefficiency in the public sector, a resistance
+inefficiency in the public sector, resistance to

-to developing the country's richest natural
+developing the country's richest natural

 resources, and limited capital have all